 A lot of the fun with these tactical dog harnesses and vests is deciding what kind of patches you’d like to add.

-Whereas dog collars allow a patch or two, the harnesses give you the freedom to add a lot of items and not only patches but things like water bottles, first aid kits, etc. The sky’s the limit.
+Whereas dog collars allow a patch or two, the harnesses give you the freedom to add many items and not only patches but things like water bottles, first aid kits, etc. The sky’s the limit.
 Below are a few examples to get the ball rolling.
 As you look around, you are bound to find many others to suit your particular needs.

 The typical tactical dog harness provides the ability to add a lot of items.
-An attachment pack such as this ensures you have all the necessary attachment points so you can attach just about anything you want.
-Note that this actually a MOLLE Backpack kit but the beauty of it is that it works great for dog harnesses and vests as well.
+An attachment pack such as this ensures you have all the necessary attachment points, so you can attach just about anything you want.
+Note that this actually a MOLLE Backpack kit, but its beauty is that it works great for dog harnesses and vests as well.

 This lightweight attachment will let your dog carry his own food and water dish.
-It expands to provide ample drinking and eating while on the trail and when collapsed is easily snapped onto the dog’s vest.
-At 5.5 inches X 5.5 inches and very light, this is easily attached to your dog’s vest.
+It expands to provide ample drinking and eating while on the trail and, when collapsed, is easily snapped onto the dog’s vest.
+This is easily attached to your dog’s vest at 5.5 inches X 5.5 inches and very light.

 This pouch is great for carrying food or perhaps medical supplies.
-It measures 4.5 inches high, 7 inches long and 1.5 inches deep.
-Probably not a great pouch to have your toy poodle carry but if you have a larger dog, this can easily be attached to a vest and will become indispensable as you venture into the woods (or wherever).
+It measures 4.5 inches high, 7 inches long, and 1.5 inches deep.
+It is probably not a great pouch to have your toy poodle carry, but if you have a larger dog, this can easily be attached to a vest and become indispensable as you venture into the woods (or wherever).

-There are many other tactical dog harnesses on the market and of course we recommend doing your due diligence.
-The safety of your dog is important so take the time to read this article, other articles and the reviews for the items you are considering.
+There are many other tactical dog harnesses on the market, and of course, we recommend doing your due diligence.
+Your dog’s safety is important so take the time to read this article, other articles, and the reviews for the items you are considering.
 A bit of extra time here can save you a lot of grief later on.